NVvdole/Continuous-Probability-Distributions/README.md

 # Continuous Probability Distributions

-A repository containing .py files that demonstrate the concept of continuous probability distributions.
+A repository containing .py files that demonstrate the probability concept of continuous probability distributions.